return to main page of keyboard help

 " Under no circumstances will I ever purchase anything offered to me as the result of an unsolicited email message.
 Nor will I forward chain letters, petitions, mass mailings, or virus warnings to large numbers of others.
 This is my contribution to the survival of the online community."

 The above is a simple part of the solution to the spam problem, devised by Roger Ebert at the Conference on World Affairs at the University of Colorado.
-(He announced this pledge in his column in Yahoo!
-Internet Life's December 1996 issue.)
+(Although the pledge dates from his column in Yahoo Internet Life's December 1996 issue, it continues to be relevant in 2014.)

 WHEN IN DOUBT, Throw it out!